zeek/zeek/scripts/base/init-bare.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``F``

-   If a trace file is given with ``-w``, dump *all* packets seen by Bro into it.
+   If a trace file is given with ``-w``, dump *all* packets seen by Zeek into it.
-   By default, Bro applies (very few) heuristics to reduce the volume.
+   By default, Zeek applies (very few) heuristics to reduce the volume.
 A side effect of setting this to true is that we can write the packets out before we actually process them, which can be helpful for debugging in case the analysis triggers a crash.